MicrosoftDocs/learn/learn-pr/build-serverless-app/includes/create-computer-vision-api-1.md

 In the tutorial, you will:
 - Learn about the Azure Computer Vision API.
-- Create an instance of the Azure Computer Vision API.
+- Create an Azure Computer Vision API instance.

 At the end of the tutorial, you can check your knowledge about this information with a quiz challenge.